How To Use And Configure WordPress Widgets – Part 3

 (Pages Widget settings)

-By default, pages are displayed by title in alphabetical order.
-If you want to display pages using one of the other options, then choose a different method in the Sort by: drop-down menu …
+By default, pages will be listed by title in alphabetical order.
+If you want to display pages using another option, then select a different method in the Sort by: drop-down menu …

-To prevent certain pages from displaying to visitors, type or paste in the Page Ids for the pages you would like to exclude separated by commas into the Exclude field of the widget …
+To exclude certain pages from displaying on the widget, type or paste in the Page Ids for all the pages you want excluded separated by commas into the Exclude field of the Pages widget …

 (WordPress Pages Widget settings – exclude pages)

-How to find a WordPress page ID is explained here: How To Locate Post And Page IDs In Your WordPress Blog
+For a step-by-step tutorial about how to find a WordPress page ID, go here: How To Locate Page And Post IDs In WordPress

-Links to the main pages will now show on the sidebar area …
+Links to your main pages will now appear in your sidebar menu …

 (Pages Widget on blog sidebar)